To encourage and maintain trust between users on the platform, you will need to confirm your identity with Twitter in order to be Verified.

 - Official email address: Provide an official email address with a domain relevant to the notability category you choose.

 Your account must represent or otherwise be associated with a prominently recognized individual or brand, in line with the notability criteria described below.
 In addition to confirming the identity of the controller of the account, Twitter will Verify the following types of accounts based on the criteria described.
 In all categories, Twitter may independently confirm qualifying affiliation through business partnerships or direct outreach:

-- Government: Accounts of key government officials and offices, including heads of state, elected officials, appointed ministers, institutional entities, ambassadors, and official spokespeople.
-Official candidates for state- or national-level public office may also be verified in certain countries, where available resources allow us to do so fairly and equitably.
+- Government: Accounts of current key government officials and offices, including heads of state, elected officials, appointed ministers, institutional entities, ambassadors, and official spokespeople.
+Official candidates for state- or national-level public office may also be Verified in certain countries, where available resources allow us to do so fairly and equitably.